 The Nominating Committee is composed of three directors: Dr. Katabi, Dr. Morrissey and Dr. Cheng.
-Dr. Morrissey succeeded Mr. von Emster, who served on the Nominating Committee until his resignation from the Board on May 24, 2022.
 All members of the Nominating Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing rules).
-The Nominating Committee met three times during 2022.
-The Board has adopted a written Nominating Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance/governance-highlights.
+The Nominating Committee met three times during 2023.
+The Board has adopted a written Nominating Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance-highlights.
 The information on the Company's website is not incorporated by reference into this Proxy Statement or the Annual Report.

 The Nominating Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
 The Nominating Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of the Company's stockholders.
 However, the Nominating Committee retains the right to modify these qualifications from time to time.

 Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of the Company and the long-term interests of stockholders.
 In conducting this assessment, the Nominating Committee typically considers diversity (including gender, racial and ethnic diversity), age, skills and such other factors as it deems appropriate, given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.